chesdenis/ask-ai/ReadMe.md

 - These files will be collected by application and provided as context to each prompt for LLM

 ### Listen:
-  - Run `AITextWriter.ListenChanges` with arguments:
+  - Run `AITextWriter.Listen` with arguments:
     - `--working-folder` - path to working folder
     - `--model` - model name (optional, if empty will be used default depending on LLM api)
     - `--verbose` - show output (optional, default is `false`)